- HDR Tutorial

 Check the Latest Prices

-The exact model I use now and recommend is the DJI Phantom 2 with Zenmuse H3-3d 3-axis Gimbal and Gopro Hero 3+ Black Edition — click on that to pop over to Amazon and see the latest prices.
+The exact model I use now and recommend for the Phantom series is the DJI Phantom 2 with Zenmuse H3-3d 3-axis Gimbal and Gopro Hero 3+ Black Edition — click on that to pop over to Amazon and see the latest prices.

 First Video: Floating Above Bora Bora